UtkarshP07/Agro/README.md

 # Agro B2B Marketplace

 ## Overview
 Agro B2B Marketplace is an innovative platform that connects farmers directly with consumers, retailers, and businesses.
 It also facilitates contract farming agreements by enabling seamless transactions, secure negotiations, and transparent contract management.
+Additionally, the platform leverages Machine Learning (ML) to predict future crop trends and uses location-based searches to help farmers find the closest partners efficiently.

 ## Features
 - **Farmer-to-Consumer (F2C) Sales:** Farmers can list their produce and sell directly to consumers.